Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 VGM weight is the sum of three parts: the cargo itself, all packaging, pallets, dunnage, and securing material inside the container, and the tare weight of the empty container.
 It is not the cargo weight alone.

-When is the VGM deadline?
+When is the VGM cutoff?

 What happens if VGM is missing or late?